bitfragment/notes/about.md

 permalink: /about/
 ---

-Active reading, research, and thinking notes in a semipublishable state.
+Notes in a publishable or semipublishable state.

 See also [bitfragment.net](http://bitfragment.net).